27 Benefits Of Single Speed Mountain Bike

 Benefits Of A Single-Speed Bike

-The New “IT”
+1. They Are The New “IT”

 The single-speed bicycles are the new “IT”.
 I should begin by saying I’ve never really understood the concept of things being ‘in vogue.’
 Nor does anyone else, especially when it comes to mountain bikes.
-Things in the cycling world don’t really move at the same pace as fads do in other walks of life.
+Things in the cycling world don’t move at the same pace as fads do in other walks of life.

 Pedal and ride and there’s no need to be mucking around with gears, wires, derailleurs, etc. Pedal and ride.
-You don’t have to worry about gear selection as you go into a tricky downhill section, you can just hammer in thinking about what’s coming at you instead.
+You don’t have to worry about gear selection as you go into a tricky downhill section.
+You can just hammer in thinking about what’s coming at you instead.

 Not that worrying about your gears is that much of an issue anyway, but it’s only when it’s no longer a concern you realize how much time you spend thinking about shifting up and down the gears.

 In truth, most people couldn’t tell the difference between 10 speeds and 50 speeds when riding in the first place.
 Yeah, I know, you can.
 Of course, you can.
-It’s everyone else we’re talking about here, especially the Sunday gearheads who spend their working week googling mountain bikes and only get out for a few hours on Sunday.
+It’s everyone else we’re talking about here.
+Especially the Sunday gearheads who spend their working week googling mountain bikes and only get out for a few hours on Sunday.

 Mountain bike gears

 Oh Hell yes, it’s cheaper.
-That’s especially if you can do it yourself.
+That’s especially true if you can do it yourself.
 I was about to say that downgrading any mountain bike to a single speed is quite an easy task, relatively speaking, but that would be the wrong choice of word.
 Customize!
 That’s the word.
 Let’s start again.
 Customizing any mountain bike to a single speed is quite an easy task, and also quite cheap to do.

-A Simple Ride!
+5. They Offer A Simple Ride!

-It’s just you and the bike – And it can all get really Zen really quick.
+It’s just you and the bike – And it can all get Zen quick.
 No tech, no nothing; just you, and the bike.
 There is nothing more that I enjoy than a smooth ride on my bike without the hassle of worrying about the gears.
 The thing is, you have to be super focused on changing the gears all the time when you are on multi-speed bicycles.
 For me, it’s the opposite of relaxing

-More Aggressive Riding
+6. You’ll Enjoy More Aggressive Riding

 You’ll have no choice but to be aggressive.
 There is none of the spinnings to get around obstacles.
 You will be riding faster and with better control.
 It makes things more challenging and if you are a mountain riding junkie like me, more challenging means more fun.

-A Lighter Bike
+7. You’ll Have A Lighter Bike

 Even if they don’t, how much weight can be saved by removing a cassette in the first place?
 Well, that is the reason some people spend thousands on carbon bits and bobs for their bikes to save grams, and here’s some uppity maniac saving the weight for free.

-Easy Build
+8. They Are Easy To Build

 It’s a great way to build a mountain bike on a budget.
 Several years ago, after I busted my nice expensive (for me, at the time $400 would have been a fortune.)
 Kona did some stupid stuff on the downhill, I couldn’t afford to replace it.